 Tarangire National Park

 Unless you fly in, you will most likely pass Lake Manyara on your way to Ngorongoro and the Serengeti.
-The lake itself is huge, but the surrounding national park is relatively small.
-It lies at the foot of the rift valley escarpment, and probably its most striking feature is the pink sea of thousands of flamingoes that can usually be seen in the shallow water of the vast lake.
-The floodplain surrounding the lake is a good place to spot buffalo, elephant, giraffe, and general game like wildebeest and zebra.
+The lake itself is huge while the surrounding national park is relatively small.
+It lies at the foot of the Great Rift Valley escarpment, and its most striking feature is the pink sea of flamingoes that can usually be seen in their thousands in the shallow water of the vast lake.
+The floodplain surrounding the lake is a good place to spot buffalo, elephant, giraffe and common game like wildebeest and zebra.

 Ngorongoro Conservation Area

-The town of Karatu is the gateway to the Ngorongoro Conservation area, of which the main attraction is the famous Ngorongoro Crater, an ancient, dormant volcano which has left a fertile crater floor 25km in diameter.
-The rim of the crater is at altitude and often buried in clouds.
+The town of Karatu is the gateway to the Ngorongoro Conservation area, of which the main attraction is the famous Ngorongoro Crater, an ancient, dormant volcano that has left a fertile crater floor 25 km in diameter.
+The rim of the crater rises to a high altitude and is often buried in clouds.
 A number of lodges are perched on the rim of the crater, with beautiful vistas over the crater floor on a clear day.

 Serengeti National Park

 It is no secret that the great annual wildebeest migration in Tanzania's Serengeti National Park is among the most spectacular safari experiences out there.
 The sheer number of animals (over a million wildebeest, not to mention thousands of zebras and large numbers of other animals), the beauty and vastness of the land, the abundance of predators and predator-prey interaction, all combine to make the Serengeti arguably the top safari destination in the world.